JimPaine/azure-terraform-lab/labs/7.0/README.md

 ## Step 3 - Run it and see!

-Now let's run terraform apply and take a look at the environment via the portal!
+Now let's push the changes into our git repo and take a look at the environment via the portal!